karpathy/llama2.c/README.md

 As the architecture is identical, you can also load and inference Meta's Llama 2 models.
 However, the current code only inferences models in fp32, so you will most likely not be able to productively load models larger than 7B.
 Work on model quantization is currently ongoing.

 Please note that this repo started recently as a fun weekend project: I took my earlier [nanoGPT](https://github.com/karpathy/nanoGPT), tuned it to implement the Llama-2 architecture instead of GPT-2, and the meat of it was writing the C inference engine in [run.c](run.c).
 So the project is young and moving quickly.
 Hat tip to the awesome [llama.cpp](https://github.com/ggerganov/llama.cpp) for inspiring this project.
-Compred to llama.cpp, I wanted something super simple, minimal, and educational so I chose to hard-code the Llama 2 architecture and just roll one inference file of pure C with no dependencies.
+Compared to llama.cpp, I wanted something super simple, minimal, and educational so I chose to hard-code the Llama 2 architecture and just roll one inference file of pure C with no dependencies.

 ## feel the magic